Production-grade CI/CD with Next.js/Vercel and GitHub Actions

 To enforce this, I went into GitHub's Branch Protection Rules and required deployments to succeed, specifically checking the Preview environment.

-Preview worked, and that's a feature, not a bug.GitHub Branch Protection's "Require deployments to succeed" dropdown lists several Vercel environment names (Production, Preview, etc.).
-In practice, Preview is the one you want.
 The other names never turn green in a PR context because PRs don't trigger production deploys.
 Selecting only Preview aligned perfectly with our strategy to test the artifact Vercel is about to serve.

-name: Notify Vercel
+- name: Notify Vercel

 if: always()

-uses: 'vercel/repository-dispatch/actions/status@v1'
+uses: vercel/repository-dispatch/actions/status@v1

 with:

-name: 'Vercel - coffey-codes: Test'
+name: 'Vercel - coffey-codes: Playwright E2E Tests'

 github_token: ${{ secrets.GITHUB_TOKEN }}

-The Silent Production Hang (The Lesson I Learned the Hard Way)
+The Silent Production Hang (the lesson I learned the hard way)

-It was waiting for status checks that were never going to arrive.
+The answer: Vercel was waiting for status checks that were never going to arrive.

 on: